geraldyong/OpenAI_Synthetic/README.md

 ## Prerequisies

-You will need to have an OpenAI API account, with available usage tokens.
+* You will need to have an OpenAI API account, with available usage tokens.
-You will also need an API Key, which you can create from https://platform.openai.com/account/api-keys Save the key in the folder that you have pulled this repository to, into a file.
+* You will also need an API Key, which you can create from https://platform.openai.com/account/api-keys Save the key in the folder that you have pulled this repository to, into a file.
+* You will need Python3 with the following libraries installed: `openai`

 ## Steps